scaleapi/nucleus-python-client/nucleus/modelci/README.md

 The actual `EvaluationCriterion` is created by overloading the comparison operators for the base class of an evaluation function.
 Instead of the comparison returning a bool, we've made it create an `EvaluationCriterion` with the correct signature to send over the wire to our API.

-## Pydantic Immutable models
-The `EvaluationCriterion` derives from a `pydantic.BaseModel` that has been configured to be immutable after creation similar to a frozen dataclass.
-Pydantic is a package that helps build robust API interfaces.
-Pydantic models work very similar to dataclasses but have stricter schema validation and helpful error messages when the expected schema is broken.